Can Your Open A/R be Turned into Working Capital?

 Bringing companies back up after failure is not an easy feat for management.
 Their finances are poor, making it hard to obtain financing.
 Invoice factoring is a logical option for companies in turnaround situations.
-The cash flow from the factor provides liquidity to the company as it works for qualifying for traditional financing.
+The cash flow from the factor provides liquidity to the company as it works to qualify for traditional financing.

 7. Bank offers a line of credit but only a fraction of your Good Accounts Receivable Aging

-We have all heard the old joke that banks only lend to people who don’t need the money.
+We have all heard the old joke that banks only lend money to people who don’t need the money.
 That is close to being true.
-Many times we see a client with $500,000 in solid accounts receivable to credit-worthy large companies and a bank only offers them a $100,000 line of credit-or just enough money to go bust.
+Many times, we see a client with $500,000 in solid accounts receivable from large creditworthy companies and a bank only offers them a $100,000 line of credit-or, just enough money to go bust.

 Factoring might cost more, but if Bankers Factoring offers you $425,000 of credit-protected funds versus $100,000 from the bank, I am sure you can think of ways to grow your business and increase profits with four times more working capital.

 How does A/R factoring work?

 Factoring provides a line to clients with slow-paying invoices from commercial clients.
 Often, the credit or payment terms are 90-days (forced on you by big companies); rather than wait for payment, the factor pays you immediately 80-90% of your invoiced amounts.

 This payment provides you with the funds to run your company.
 The financing transaction settles when the customer pays the invoice in full.
 Your customer still pays on their usual schedule.

 Factoring firms (factors) buy your invoices in two installments, the cash advance and the rebate.
 The advance covers up to 90% of the invoice with immediate funding.
 Once your customer pays, the factor returns the second installment to cover the remaining balance and less the factor fees – the rebate or return.
 This payment settles the transaction for that invoice.

 Factoring transactions follow these steps: